telerik/xaml-docs/controls/radganttview/features/columns/types.md

 	</telerik:RadGanttView>
 {{endregion}}

-* Finally set the Header, MemberBinding and any other properties of the columns:
+* Finally set the Header, MemberBinding, and other required properties of the columns:

 #### __[XAML] Example 3: Setting column properties__